 - Reception of SNMPv3 notification messages (traps and informs) - · Configuration of initial users - (Optional) Restriction of non-SNMPv3 messages to "read only" - 2.
-Configure SNMPv3 users by entering the snmpv3 user command (see SNMPv3 users on page 174).
+Configure SNMPv3 users by entering the snmpv3 user command.
 Each SNMPv3 user configuration is entered in the User Table. - 3.
-Assign SNMPv3 users to security groups according to their level of access privilege by entering the snmpv3 group command (see Assigning users to groups (CLI) on page 176). - 4.
+Assign SNMPv3 users to security groups according to their level of access privilege by entering the snmpv3 group command. - 4.
 Define the name of an SNMPv3 notification configuration by entering the snmpv3 notify command.

+'''

-[no] snmpv3 notify <notify name> tagvalue <tag name>
+[no] snmpv3 notify <notify name> tagvalue <tag name> type {inform|trap}

+'''